triton-inference-server/server/docs/user_guide/decoupled_models.md

 ### Using Decoupled Models in Ensembles

-When using decoupled models within an [ensemble](ensemble_models.md), you may encounter unbounded memory growth if a decoupled model produces responses faster than downstream models can consume them, because these responses are buffered until the downstream models are ready to process them.
-To address this, Triton provides the `max_inflight_requests` configuration field, which limits the number of concurrent inflight requests at each ensemble step.
+When using decoupled models within an [ensemble pipeline](ensemble_models.md), you may encounter unbounded memory growth if the decoupled model produces responses faster than downstream models can consume them.

+To prevent this, use the `max_inflight_requests` configuration field.
+This field sets the limit on the number of concurrent inflight requests permitted at each ensemble step for each inference request to control memory accumulation.

-For more details and examples, see [Managing Memory Usage in Ensembles with Decoupled Models](ensemble_models.md#managing-memory-usage-in-ensembles-with-decoupled-models).
+For more details and examples, see [Managing Memory Usage in Ensemble Models](ensemble_models.md#managing-memory-usage-in-ensemble-models).

 ## Knowing When a Decoupled Inference Request is Complete